manikanta-1602/Booting-Raspberry-Pi-4b-with-custom-Boot-Protocol-and-Minimal-Root-File-System/README.md

-Hardware Requirements
+##Hardware Requirements

-A Linux Desktop machine running Ubuntu to act as a host to cross compile source code.
+1.A Linux Desktop machine running Ubuntu to act as a host to cross compile source code.

-SD card and reader.
+2.SD card and reader.

 Preparation
 Install required dependencies: